Skip to main content

 Fish Oil

-Evidence also suggests that in the case of rheumatoid arthritis (autoimmune damage to otherwise healthy bones), consumption of fish oil pills greatly reduces NSAIDs requirement.
+Evidence also suggests that in the case of rheumatoid arthritis (autoimmune damage to otherwise healthy bones), fish oil pills significantly reduce NSAIDs requirement.

 Glucosamine

-At the level of joints, cartilage, synovial fluid, and some other compounds are naturally present to prevent friction between the bones, as well as for easy mobility.
+At the level of joints, cartilage, synovial fluid, and some other compounds are naturally present to prevent friction between the bones and easy mobility.
 Glucosamine is one of the lubricating components of the protective cartilage.

 In several forms of arthritis, loss /degeneration of cartilage is a pathognomonic problem.
-In these patients, the body is often unable to replace damaged cartilage (and glucosamine).
+The body often cannot replace these patients’ damaged cartilage (and glucosamine).
 However, glucosamine can be harvested from animals (like shellfish) and packaged into a supplement.

 As an alternative treatment for osteoarthritis, glucosamine supplements reduce inflammation, pain, and swelling and also help improve mobility.